Guillawme/localres/README.md

 $ localres --help
 Usage: localres [OPTIONS] <relion_locres.mrc> <mask.mrc>

-  Plots a histogram of local resolution values from a local resolution map and a mask both produced by RELION.
+  Plot a histogram of local resolution values from a local resolution map and a mask both produced by RELION.

   For meaningful results, the mask.mrc file must be the one used for the 3D